 More Hydraulic Cylinder Seal Manufacturers

 Hydraulic cylinder seals are made of a wide variety of materials, usually elastomers, including rubber, some plastics, Teflon and sometimes metal like iron.
 There are a few different parts in a cylinder that require seals.
-The piston and rod both use them to prevent leaking hydraulic fluid, keep outside particles from entering the cylinder, provide lubrication and eliminate any metal-to-metal contact of different cylinder parts.
+The piston and seals both use them to prevent leaking hydraulic fluid, keep outside particles from entering the cylinder, provide lubrication and eliminate any metal-to-metal contact of different cylinder parts.

 These seals are found within the automotive, aerospace, defense contracting, oil and gas, chemical processing, industrial machinery manufacturing, plastic molding, construction, agricultural, forestry and wind power industries, among others.
 Since all hydraulic cylinders contain multiple seals, they are components in machinery and vehicles like plastic injection molding machines and presses, commercial and military aircraft, cars, bulldozers, excavators, backhoes and turbines.
 Hydraulic cylinder seals must have low friction, resistance to water, oil and chemicals and be able to withstand extremely high pressures.